woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/css-build-system.md

 ## Legacy builds

-When building WC Blocks, a special build targeting old versions of WordPress is generated.
-Some blocks might not be available in that legacy build.
-For example, All Products and Filter blocks not being available on WP 5.2.
+In the past, when building WC Blocks, special builds targeting old versions of WordPress were generated.
+Those builds were named 'legacy builds' and might have a smaller set of blocks available.
+For example, All Products and Filter blocks were not available on WP 5.2.

+Currently, those builds are no longer generated since WC Blocks doesn't support WP 5.2 anymore, but the built system is still in place in case we need legacy builds in the future.

-Legacy builds use their own CSS files with the suffix `-legacy`, this allows saving some bytes because non-legacy block styles are not included.
+Legacy builds used their own CSS files with the suffix `-legacy`, this allowed saving some bytes because non-legacy block styles were not included.

-> Note: All components' styles are included in legacy CSS files no matter if they are only used by non-legacy blocks.
+> Note: All components' styles were included in legacy CSS files no matter if they were only used by non-legacy blocks.
 See [#2818](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2818) for more details.

 ## Right-to-left